๐Ÿ“š More on this topic: OpenClaw Setup Guide ยท OpenClaw Security Guide ยท ClawHub Security Alert ยท Best OpenClaw Tools ยท Planning Tool

 Who Should Use Nanobot

-Nanobot is the best OpenClaw alternative if you want a full agent โ tool execution, messaging integration, persistent memory โ in something you can actually audit and modify.
+Nanobot is the best OpenClaw alternative if you want a full agent โ€” tool execution, messaging integration, persistent memory โ€” in something you can actually audit and modify.
 If you’re a Python developer, you’ll feel at home.
 If you’re a researcher who wants to experiment with agent architectures, the codebase is small enough to fork and change without understanding 52 interconnected modules.

 The trade-off: You get 4 messaging platforms instead of 13.
 A handful of skills instead of 3,000.
 A community of 10,000 instead of 171,000.
 For most personal agent use cases, that’s fine.
 For production deployments that need Slack + Teams + WhatsApp + Signal in one agent, OpenClaw still wins on breadth.

-NanoClaw โ The Security-First Agent
+NanoClaw โ€” The Security-First Agent

 How the Isolation Works

 OpenClaw runs on your host system and uses software permission checks to restrict what the agent can do.
 If the permission system has a bug, the agent has full access to your machine.
-NanoClaw uses Apple Container isolation (macOS Tahoe / macOS 26) โ each agent runs in a lightweight Linux VM with its own kernel.
+NanoClaw uses Apple Container isolation (macOS Tahoe / macOS 26) โ€” each agent runs in a lightweight Linux VM with its own kernel.
 The agent could have root inside its container and still cannot read your files, access your network, or affect your host system.

 On Linux, it falls back to Docker containers.
 The security model is weaker than Apple Containers but still stronger than running on bare metal.

 Per-group isolation means your “Work” agent and “Personal” agent run in separate sandboxes.
 Each group gets its own CLAUDE.md file for context and its own mounted directories.
-The work agent physically cannot see personal files โ the hypervisor blocks it.
+The work agent physically cannot see personal files โ€” the hypervisor blocks it.
+Agent swarms let you run teams of specialized agents that collaborate.

 The Catch

-NanoClaw is WhatsApp-only.
-No Telegram, no Discord, no Slack.
-It requires Claude Code CLI (tying you to Anthropic).
-It has no plugin system โ the philosophy is “don’t add features, add skills” where a skill is instructions that teach Claude Code how to modify your fork.
-There’s no plugin marketplace, no community library.
+NanoClaw supports 6 messaging platforms (WhatsApp, Telegram, Discord, Slack, Signal, headless).
+It runs Claude Code directly via the Claude Agent SDK, tying you to Anthropic with no local model support.
+It has no plugin system โ€” the philosophy is “don’t add features, add skills” where a skill is instructions that teach Claude Code how to modify your fork.

 Who Should Use NanoClaw

-If your primary concern is security โ you want an AI agent that can execute code, browse the web, and manage files, but you don’t trust it on your host system โ NanoClaw is the most secure option available.
+If your primary concern is security โ€” you want an AI agent that can execute code, browse the web, and manage files, but you don’t trust it on your host system โ€” NanoClaw is the most secure option available.
 The VM isolation is real, not a checkbox.

 If you need multiple messaging platforms, multiple LLM providers, or a plugin ecosystem, this isn’t for you.

-mini-claw โ The Zero-Cost Bridge
+mini-claw โ€” The Zero-Cost Bridge

 mini-claw solves a specific problem: you already pay $20/month for Claude Pro or ChatGPT Plus.
 You don’t want to pay for API keys on top of that. mini-claw bridges your existing subscription to Telegram via the Pi coding agent, so your Telegram messages route through the subscription you’re already paying for.